Donnervoegel/java/docs/clientMeetings/ClientMeeting2Transcript.md

 **Stephen:** Alright, um, so internal… So then, the system administrator’s home page would have a backup button, would that be, would this be common feature that the system administrator does seeing as it’s only a semester—a term.

-**Janice** It’s something that would not be done that often.  [?]
+**Janice:** It’s something that would not be done that often.  [?]
 Archive it.
 It would probably actually have ongoing backups.

 **Stephen:** Yes.
 And you had some other comments about the database?

-**Janice** Actually there was storing.
+**Janice:** Actually there was storing.

 **Stephen:** Oh yes, storing.
 So then, you would also want a restore button that would bring up a list of previous backups?

-**Janice** What we would like to see in the long run is that from old backups on request we could load courses that were more than 5 years old.
+**Janice:** What we would like to see in the long run is that from old backups on request we could load courses that were more than 5 years old.

 **Stephen:** More than 5.

-**Janice** Because at 5 years we’ll be taking them out of the active system.
+**Janice:** Because at 5 years we’ll be taking them out of the active system.

 **Stephen:** Ok.
 And you specified courses, so backups, how we see it would be the entire system.
 So you would like to choose specific courses for the restore?